NickyEXE/react-router/SWBATS.md

 - supa dupa fast... you only have to fetch your HTML once

 ### Challenges
 - if the initial fetch is slow... your users gonna be maaaad and/or not your user anymore
 - everything lives on a single app so you've gotta plan to have everything on that first view
 - no way to navigate to specific pages
 - no way share
 - no way bookmark

 ## Dynamic Routing from Rails
-/users/:id

-Netflix example
-/movies/:id ===> /movies/8
-/movies/:genre ===> /movies/horror

 ### Component Notation vs Render Notation